cdzombak/thingshub/README.md

 ## Workflow

-* This never updates Github from Things; GH is the source of truth.
+* This never updates GitHub from Things; GitHub is the source of truth.
-* This will always create issues in Next, except for issues that have no area *or* project.
-You can move to Today/Someday as desired.
+* This will always create issues in Anytime.
+You can move them to Today/Upcoming/Someday as desired.
 * This *will* move issues to areas/projects to reflect milestone changes.
-This doesn't touch Today/Next/Someday.
+This doesn't change the todo between Today/Anytime/Upcoming/Someday.

 ### Why one way sync?
-Why Github as the source of truth?
+Why GitHub as the source of truth?

 * Issues may be modified by many people online, increasing the chance of conflicts if you modify an issue locally.
 	* Conflict management is easy this way, and we probably won't lose much data.
-* Issues are typically closed as side effects of other operations (merges, commits), so closing issues in your client usually won't make much sense.
+* Issues are often closed as side effects of other operations (merges, commits), so closing issues in your client usually won't make much sense.
 * Descriptions on Todos are often used in your task management software for personal notes.
 * The entire one-way sync operation is idempotent, so partial sync failures are easily recoverable; just re-trigger the sync.

 ### Sync (to Things)

-* Milestones, if any, are represented as projects in your selected Area, or if no Area, as projects in Next.
+* Milestones, if any, are represented as projects in your selected Area, or if no Area, as projects in Anytime/Someday.
 Projects' due dates reflect the milestone due date.
+* Milestones: each project's due date, tags, and status are updated every sync.
+Name and notes are only touched when creating a new Project.
+* A project is not created for an open milestone if you have no issues assigned to you in that milestone.
-* Issues without a milestone are placed directly in the selected Area, or if no Area, into Next.
-(If updating an existing task, we won't move it back into Next, though.)
+* Issues without a milestone are placed directly in the selected Area, or if no Area, into Anytime.
+(If updating an existing task, we won't move it back into Anytime, though.)
 * Todos and projects are marked as incomplete/complete based on open/close status in Github.
 Todos/projects that exist for deleted/unassigned milestones/issues are marked as canceled.
-* We only search for existing issues in Today, Next, Scheduled, Someday, Projects, and Trash — *not Inbox or Logbook*.
+* We only search for existing issues in Today, Anytime, Upcoming, Someday, Projects, and Trash — *not Inbox or Logbook*.
 * We don't touch due dates or handle scheduling for tasks.
-* Milestones: project's name, notes, due date, tags, status are updated every sync.
 * Issues: todo's project/area, tags, name, and status are updated every sync.
 Notes are only touched when the todo is created.
 * Pull requests are treated the same as issues, with "(PR #xxx)" instead of just "(#xxx)" in the name.